Variar

-Variyar (also written as Variar, Varyar, Warriar or Warrier) is a Hindu Ambalavasi caste in Kerala, India.
+Variyar (also written as Variar, Varyar, Warriar or Warrier) is a matrilineal Hindu Ambalavasi caste in Kerala, India, who have traditionally associated with temple services.

-Etymology
+Etymology and origin

 The term Variyar has its origin in the Malayalam word 'Variyam' (വാരിയം /വാര്യം), which refers to a committee or a board.
 Variyam refers to an office of supervision.
 Thus variyar is a supervising officer or a member of a supervisory board or committee.
 The word is commonly used in the plural form as Variar (Vārian + -ar) to denote respect.
 The feminine equivalent of Variar is Vārassyar.
 It is a combination of Variyassi/Variaththi and the plural suffix -ar.

-Warrier caste belongs to Ambalavasi community.
-In the caste hierarchy, Ambalavasi community is positioned next to Brahmin community.
+In the text Kerala Visheshamahatmyam, Variyars are referred to as Parashava.
+According to Yajnavalkya, children born to a Brahmin father and a Shudra mother are designated by the name Parashava.
+Consequently, many Variyars affix or prefix the title Parashava when writing their names in Sanskrit.

+According to community legend, a bone once fell inside a temple, and a Shudra woman removed and discarded it at the request of a Brahmin priest.
+As a result of this action, she was excommunicated from her caste.
+Taking pity on her condition, the Brahmin priest maintained a relationship with her.
+The descendants born from this relationship came to be known as Variyars.

+Social status and occupations

+Variyars are classified by William Logan in Malabar Manual as Brahmins placed in Ambalavasi, an intermediate class/ Antaralar class between Nambudiri and Nayar.
+Variyars are mentioned as performing lower temple services and funeral services, as per Logan.

+Some Variyar families traditionally held the title Aasan (meaning Acharya), and men from these households historically served as hereditary teachers in the families of local chieftains.

+Variyars are generally well-educated and engage in specialized study of Sanskrit.
+Members of the community often practiced as traditional physicians (vaij) and astrologers.

+Their traditional occupations are primarily connected to Shaivite temples.
+These duties include: